team4kira/Samba-File-Server/README.md

       [Public]
       comment = For Public
       browseable = yes
-      path = /path/of/directory [(the command pwd can be used to establish the folder path you're in)] writable = yes
+      path = /path/of/directory # go to the directory you want accessed and type in pwd to get the exact path writable = yes
       read only = no
-      force create mode = 0666 [(change to permissions of choosing)] force directory mode = 0777 [(change to permissions of choosing) for permissions guideline use https://chmod-calculator.com/]
+      force create mode = 0666 # change to permissions of choosing force directory mode = 0777 # change to permissions of choosing) for permissions guideline use https://chmod-calculator.com/

 4. Restart Samba: `sudo systemctl restart smbd`
 5. Chech Status of Samba: `sudo systemctl status smbd`